dogancoruh/OpenSCAD-Constants/README.md

 # OpenSCAD-Constants

-Constants for bolts, nuts and other stuff to use in OpenSCAD projects.
+Constants for standard size bolts, nuts and other stuff to use in OpenSCAD projects.

 To use add this line
 ```javascript